 What PUBG lacks in the construction department it more than makes up with its transportation options.
 Vehicles and all the intricacies of operating them in PUBG haven’t made an appearance in Fortnite yet.
 Navigation of the two games’ large maps is solved a lot more elegantly in PUBG.
 Fortnite will let you reach pretty much any place on the map with your first jump regardless of where the battle-bus flies over.
 As with most things related to depth and complexity, PUBG has a clear advantage here, but not everyone enjoys complexity or depth in their games, so, as always, personal preference plays a huge role here.

-Bluehole have expressed some concerns over Epic Games releasing their own battle royale game in the past.
+Bluehole have expressed some over Epic Games releasing their own battle royale game in the past.
 At the time they said it was due to concerns of epic profiting off their work with the Unreal engine, which both games use and Epic develops and owns.
 These concerns are only mildly justified.
 Between the two games Fortnite runs a lot better, allowing for playable framerates suitable for its simpler mechanics even on older machines, while PUBG is already notorious as a resource hog.

 To make matters more complicated, PUBG demands precision gameplay but doesn’t provide much in the way of stable performance.
 Never a good combination for a game with eSport ambitions.
 This is by no means a result of industrial espionage on Epic’s part.
 They simply know their own engine better than Bluehole does, and the performance bar is set a lot lower for Fortnite than it is for PUBG.

 The elephant in the room is and was the fact that Fortnite Battle Royale is a free to play title, where PUBG has an up-front price, with microtransactions on the horizon.
 This may have been the chief cause for Bluehole’s concernes in the past, as a lot of potential future customers who don’t buy early access games are likely to be playing Fortnite by now.